 On the one hand this is a tale about how one of the most famous supervillains came about.
 On the other it's a harrowing psychological study of how damaged, maladjusted, and ignored young men can become radicalized and destructive in urban, modern societies.
 As centered around Joaquin Phoenix' all-encompassing performance, with all its quirks and mannerisms and all its range and depth, Joker is a more profound human analysis than has come out of Hollywood in a long, long time.
 Taxi Driver springs to mind.
-Director Todd Phillips delivers solid craftmanship sprinkled with artistic merit.
+Director Todd Phillips delivers solid craftsmanship sprinkled with artistic merit.
 He maintains a tasteful balance between keeping his film within the Gotham universe and giving it a realistic, grounded substructure.
-Rarely has an antihero evoked more emotion than Joaquin Phoenix title-creation does here.
+Rarely has an antihero evoked more emotion than Joaquin Phoenix' title-creation does here.
 His joker is everything that Heath Ledger's joker was and more.
 It's one of the very best acting performances ever captured on film.